SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

    </ a is now equal to 10

-If the right side of the assignment is a tuple with multiple values, its elements can be decomposed into multiple named values at once:
+If the right side of the assignment is a tuple with multiple values, its elements can be decomposed into multiple constants or variables at once:

 .. testcode:: assignmentOperator